Ribe

-Ribe ([ˈʁiːpə]) is a town in south-west Jutland, Denmark, with a population of 8,257 (2022).
-It is the seat of the Diocese of Ribe covering southwestern Jutland.
+Ribe ([ˈʁiːpə]) is a town in south-west Jutland, Denmark, with a population of 8,367 (2025).
+It is the seat of the Diocese of Ribe.
 Until 1 January 2007, Ribe was the seat of both a surrounding municipality and county.
 It is now part of the enlarged Esbjerg Municipality in the Region of Southern Denmark.
-It has been called the oldest town in Denmark.
+It is the oldest town in Denmark.